 Each year, cycle after cycle, there is not enough stored maize to last all year, so there is always a deficit.
 Farmers end up with both their pockets and their stomachs empty; consequently, the poor never escape poverty.
 They suffer hunger and some die.

-this is a drought damaged fields that never matured.
+Near the end of the growing season, this is a drought damaged fields that never matured. |

-From year to year, Malawians have seen the weather systems becoming more and more unpredictable.
-Last year, monsoon rains pounded Malawi for days on end.
-Consequently, farmers suffered a near total loss of crops as a result of the widespread flooding that destroyed their homes and fields.
+loss of crops as a result of the widespread flooding that destroyed their homes and fields.

-Alice and I standing on the ruins of her little mud brick house
+Alice and I standing on the ruins of her little mud brick house she lost in last year's floods.
+Our ministry friends gave to rebuild her house and many others in the villages. |

-One of many mud brick homes that collapsed in last
+One of many mud brick homes that collapsed in last year's monsoon rains. |

 So, in this last planting season, farmers prepared their maize fields in November and December, once again hoping for a better year.
 As usual, after the early drizzles of rain, farmers planted their seed, but the promised rains never came.

-Last year, there were floods, and right behind it, this year there was a drought, so, of course, farmers had no time to recover from the near total loss of crops they suffered last year.
+there was a drought, so, of course, farmers had no time to recover from the

 Once they saw there was no hope of further growth and development of the maize, many farmers left their fields to weeds.
 Many farmers we spoke with are very discouraged because they are caught in a downward cycle of generational poverty, and they see no way out.